blunge-ai/fluid-workflows/README.md

 // Possibly on a separate machine, run child workflows const stopChild = runner.run(['child-queue']);

-// Alternatively, run all on the same machine
+// Alternatively, run all workflows on the same machine
-// const stop = runner.run('all');
+// const stopAll = runner.run('all');

 // On the app server, dispatch workflows and optionally await the output const result = await dispatcher.dispatchAwaitingOutput(parent, { n: 5 });